Antony-M1/image_upscaler/README.md

 ## Key Features
 - Image Upload & Upscaling: Upload an image and get an upscaled version.
+- Image Inpainting: Upload an image and a mask to fill in missing parts.
 - CUDA GPU Support: Leverages local GPUs for faster model inference.
 - File or Base64 Response: Choose to receive the result as a file or Base64-encoded image.
 - Logging: Logs key operations such as model loading and image processing.